riskframe/ai-rmm/framework/measure-2.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Measure 2
-# Measure 2: AI systems are evaluated for trustworthy characteristics.
+> AI systems are evaluated for trustworthy characteristics. [@airmf]

+## Measure 2.1
-## Measure 2.1: Test sets, metrics, and details about the tools used during Test & Evaluation, Validation & Verification (TEVV) are documented.
+> Test sets, metrics, and details about the tools used during Test & Evaluation, Validation & Verification (TEVV) are documented. [@playbook]

 ### Measure 2.1.1.
 Develop and Document Test Sets.